Breast Augmentation in San Diego and Newport Beach

 - Reasonable expectations of how much breast enhancement is possible with specific techniques

-Most breast augmentation procedures are about an hour to an hour and a half in duration, depending on the incision approach, type of implants, and other factors.
-If you are having breast augmentation combined with a lift, the operation may take 2 to 3 hours.
-Other combinations are also possible, like breast augmentation combined with breast lifting and a tummy tuck (also known as a “mommy makeover,” or breast augmentation and liposuction).
+Most implant placement procedures are about an hour to an hour and a half in duration, depending on the incision approach, type of implants, and other factors.
+If you are having augmentation combined with a lift, the operation may take 2 to 3 hours.
+Other combinations are also possible, such as implants, lifts, liposuction, and a tummy tuck (also known as a “mommy makeover“).

 Most breast augmentations are performed on an outpatient basis in an AAAASF-certified operating room, meaning the facility operates on hospital or higher levels of safety.
 Patients usually spend up to a couple hours in the postoperative suite before being discharged in the care of a companion, family member or friend.
 Dr. Sayed gives a 24 hour phone number to all patients who can reach him for urgent questions, and we also provide a patient engagement “app” that allows the patient or companion/caregiver to send SMS messages, photos, video, and other content to our team in a secure, private digital format.
 This keeps us informed on your recovery and allows us to update your instructions while requiring a respectful number of face-to-face visits in the office.

-San Diego based Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.
+San Diego based Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools for the best results.
 You will be asked to take some supplement medications to aid in your recovery, which may include medications for pain, bruising, swelling, and diet optimization.